 If you have any questions, please contact Dr. Stan Baldwin, Dean of the School of Science and Mathematics.
 Feel free to call Dr. Baldwin at 601-925-3321.
 He will be happy to answer any questions that you may have about the program.

 For information on the application process, Graduate Catalog, and other information, please go to our Graduate Admissions webpage.
-Deadline for fall 2014 applications is August 10, 2014.
+Deadline for spring 2015 applications is December 19, 2014.
 All transcripts and standardized scores must be submitted by those dates.
-Deadline for summer 2014 is May 20, 2014.
+Deadline for summer 2015 is May 20, 2015.
+Deadline for fall 2015 is August 10, 2015.
 Admissions is rolling.
 Official transcripts, standardized test scores and application fee must be sent to the Graduate School, Box 4029, Mississippi College, Clinton, MS 39058.

 If you have applied and want to check to see if your transcripts and or standardized test scores have arrived, please call Ms. Debbie Depriest in the Graduate school (601)-925-3261.
 She would be happy to check for you.